Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

-It is worth noting the multiple role plaid by the scalar mode $\phi$ of $\tilde R^2$ in Weyl and Palatini cases: {\bf 1)} It acts as a Stueckelberg field eaten by $\w_\mu$, {\bf 2)} In a cosmological evolution in the FRW universe, it acquires a non-zero vacuum expectation value; {\bf 3)} Its vev generates $M_p$, $\Lambda$, $m_\w$, playing the role of the dilaton (note that $\ln\phi$ has a shift symmetry in (\ref{WS})). {\bf 4)} When the SM is embedded in Weyl geometry, it mixes with the Higgs, leading to a Stueckelberg-Higgs potential which for small Higgs field values recovers the SM potential \cite{SMW}. {\bf 5)} The contribution of $\phi$ to this potential drives inflation in such $\tilde R^2$ models \cite{Palatini1,Ferreira,Winflation,SMW}.
-This explains why the inflation prediction for the tensor-to-scalar ratio ($r\sim 10^{-3}$) is similar to that in the Starobinsky model \cite{Sta} in the Weyl case, but larger in the Palatini case due to different coefficients in the scalar potential (caused by different vectorial non-metricity) \cite{WvsP}.
+{\bf 2)} Its vev generates $M_p$, $\Lambda$, $m_\w$, and it is playing the role of the dilaton - indeed, note that $\ln\phi$ has a shift symmetry under transformation (\ref{WS}).

+{\bf 3)} When SM is embedded in Weyl geometry, it mixes with the Higgs leading to a Stueckelberg-Higgs potential which for small Higgs field values recovers the SM potential~\cite{SMW}.

+{\bf 4)} The contribution of $\phi$ to this potential drives inflation in such $\tilde R^2$ models \cite{Palatini1,Ferreira,Winflation,SMW}.
+This explains why the inflation prediction for the tensor-to-scalar ratio ($r\sim 10^{-3}$) in Weyl case is similar to that in the Starobinsky model \cite{Sta} ($r$ is larger in the Palatini case due to different coefficients in the scalar potential caused by different vectorial non-metricity) \cite{WvsP}.